SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 [Sparbanken Syd][sparbanken-syd], [Sparbanken Öresund][sparbanken-oresund],
-[Nordea][nordea], [Handelsbanken][handelsbanken], in order to get an acquiring agreement, a Swish alias and access to [Swish Certificate Management system][swish-certificate-management-system](everal banks do however support Technical Supplier Certificate setups so you can ask them for that).
+[Nordea][nordea], [Handelsbanken][handelsbanken], in order to get an acquiring agreement, a Swish alias and access to [Swish Certificate Management system][swish-certificate-management-system](several banks do however support Technical Supplier Certificate setups so you can ask them for that).

 ### Demoshop